williamdlees/dn_annotate/readme.md

 - Derives a personalised genotype, which can optionally include inferred alleles not present in the V, D and J germline sets
 - Derives a personaised haplotype using J anchor genes, using any J genes for which 2 alleles are found in the sample

+## Requirements

+The pipeline is intended to be used under [DolphinNext] (https://dolphinnext.readthedocs.io/en/latest/), although the .nf file can be used standalone with [Nextflow] (https://nextflow.io).
+Using DolphinNext will provide a user interface for defining the pipeline parameters, will manage the pipeline execution, and present output files in a convenient form.

+The pipeline is executed in the [immcantation-suite container] (https://immcantation.readthedocs.io/en/stable/docker/intro.html) under Docker or Singularity.
+The pipeline requires version 4.4.0 or above.

 ## Workflow Setup

-- The workflow is executed within the Immcantation container.
 - Copy the contents of the 'software' directory to a directory accessible to the machine(s) hosting the workflow.
 - Map this directory to the directory /software within the container.
+- Output and intermediate work files will be created under /home in the container.
+You will therefore probably want to map /home to some suitable point, to provide persistence for these files

 ## Setting Up the Germline Sets

 ### Using Germline Sets provided with IgBlast

-Germline sets provided with IgBlast can be found in the Immcantation container at /usr/local/share/igblast/database.
+Germline sets provided with IgBlast can be found within the Immcantation container at /usr/local/share/igblast/database.
 To use these germline sets, specify the base names of the v, d and j databases as inputs to the workflow.
 For example, for IMGT human IGH, the inputs would be: